SACAS went Global

 The decision to be communicated to the complainant shall be made by, or reviewed and approved by, individual(s) not previously involved in the subject of the complaint.

-Whenever possible, SACAS Ireland shall give formal notice of the end of the complaints-handling process to the complainant.
+Whenever possible, SACAS Ireland will provide formal notice to the complainant of the end of the complaints-handling process.

 The following process shall be followed by SACAS Ireland:

-On review, the Quality Manager or nominee shall appoint a member of the staff to manage the complaint and to enter details into the complaint register.
+Upon review, the Quality Manager or their nominee shall appoint a staff member to manage the complaint and enter the details into the complaint register.

 If not have the resources to manage a particular complaint, assistance may be sought from the following: